Minga.Buffer.Document (Minga v0.1.0)

 Returns the content and cursor position in a single call, avoiding separate content/1 + cursor/1 round-trips.

-Returns the text between two positions inclusive on both ends.
+Returns the content between two positions inclusive on both ends.
 If the positions are reversed, they are normalised automatically.

 Returns the current cursor position as a {line, byte_col} tuple.